 Sometimes you’re just crawling too much

-The number of metrics exported on the /metrics endpoint of a Software can impact the performances of Prometheus crawlers.
-There is at least two ways crawlers could fail to fetch metrics for a software.
+impact the performances of Prometheus crawlers.
+There is at least two ways

 The first case involve a software that is deployed with a small number of Pods, but exposes a lot of metrics.
 This is the case of Kube State Metrics for instance.
 For each Kubernetes ressource present on the cluster, Kube State Metrics will expose multiple metrics.
 On big Kubernetes clusters, the number of metrics could exceed 1 million metrics.
 This means that Prometheus crawlers need to fetch this million of lines every 20 seconds (depends on the interval configured).
 With one million lines, the body of the request could exceed 80MB.